Jorge Polanco Preview, Player Props: Twins vs. Athletics

 Jorge Polanco At The Plate

-- Polanco has an RBI in 30 of 77 games this season, with multiple RBI in 14 of them.
-He has also driven home three or more of his team's runs in four contests.
+- Polanco has picked up an RBI in 38.5% of his games this year, with two or more RBI in 17.9% of his games.
+He has also plated three or more runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.